 Next up is the South Tower, where you will be showed a short feature film on the unique architecture of the Tower Bridge, like its ‘bascule’ or see-saw bridge structure.
 From here, take the staircase down to the ground level, go through the ‘Walk of Fame’.
 On the bridge, you will see ornamental bronze plaques with names of those who helped build, maintain and operate the Bridge.
 Pay homage to those whose toil has helped erect this magnificent structure.

-The Engine Rooms once powered the Tower Bridge, and required nearly 80 people to raise the bridge and work the steam-powered machines.
+The Engine Rooms once powered the Tower Bridge and required nearly 80 people to raise the bridge and work the steam-powered machines.
 The bridge, now heavily used, was raised 20-30 times per day in the Victorian Era.
 Now operated using electricity, the engine rooms stand as a testament to the men who worked to keep the structure functioning for daily use.

-Tower Bridge Exhibition Map
+Visiting Tower Bridge London

 Getting to Tower Bridge Exhibition